 The mission of the Social Work Program is to prepare graduates for baccalaureate level, generalist social work practice, within the context of faith, service, and social justice.
 Generalist social work practice means that social work majors learn how to help others in many broad-based ways.
-They may assist individuals, families, groups, communities, and organizations in a variety of social work or related settings .Generalist social work practice includes helping people from a strengths perspective, which means recognizing, supporting, and building on the innate capabilities of all human beings .
+Generalist social work practice includes helping people at all levels of practice, including individuals, families, groups, communities, and organizations, in a variety of social work or related 125 settings.
+Social workers use a theoretical framework to support and build on the innate capabilities of all human beings.

 The mission of the Social Work Program includes the importance of a faith perspective that provides the support, energy, and commitment to make a difference in the lives of others.
 The mission inspires majors to use the force of their individual personal selves and professional skills in service to others and encourages majors to work for social and economic justice for those who may be forgotten or marginalized in our larger society.

 Social work embraces six core values.
 They include the values of service, social justice, the dignity and worth of each person, the importance of human relationships, integrity, and competence.
 The values of human rights and the importance of scientific inquiry support these core values.

-The social work curriculum promotes the social work mission through providing the theoretical concepts, a broad knowledge base, and the applied skills necessary to improve and enhance the overall well-being of others.
+The social work curriculum promotes the social work mission by providing the theoretical concepts, a broad knowledge base, and the applied skills necessary to improve and enhance the overall well-being of others.
 The mission is carried out through the professional social work foundation courses which include content on social work values and ethics; human diversity; social and economic justice; populations-at-risk; human behavior in the social environment; social welfare policy and services; social work practice skills; research; and field (internship) practicum.